Ona Judge: The presidential households

 In 1789, Washington took seven enslaved Africans, including Judge, then 16, to New York City, which was then the nation's capital, to work in his presidential household.
 The others were her half-brother Austin, Giles, Paris, Moll, Christopher Sheels, and William Lee.

-Following the transfer of the national capital to Philadelphia in 1790, Judge was one of nine enslaved persons, two of whom were female, whom Washington took to Philadelphia to work in the President's House.
+Following the transfer of the national capital to Philadelphia in 1790, Judge was one of nine enslaved persons, two of whom were female, taken by Washington to Philadelphia to work in the President's House.
 Others were Austin, Giles, Paris, Moll, Hercules Posey, Richmond, Christopher Sheels, and "Postilion Joe" (Richardson).

 Gradual Abolition Act

-With the 1780 Gradual Abolition Act, Pennsylvania became the first state to establish a process to emancipate slaves.
-However, no one was freed immediately.
-The process was to play out over decades and not end until the death of the last person enslaved in Pennsylvania.
+With the 1780 Gradual Abolition Act, Pennsylvania became the first state to establish a process to emancipate enslaved persons.
+However, no one was freed immediately, and the state law tried to balance emancipation against the property rights of Pennsylvania slaveholders.
+The process was designed to play out over decades and not end until the death of the last enslaved person born in Pennsylvania prior to March 1, 1780, the date the state law was enacted.

+In other words, an infant born to an enslaved mother in Pennsylvania on February 29, 1780, would remain enslaved-for-life so long as the mother's master complied with all state laws regarding slavery, including registering the enslaved child annually.
+An infant born to an enslaved mother in Pennsylvania on March 1, 1780, would have the legal status of indentured servant at birth.
+The mother's master would be required to care for the child until age 14, then the child would be indentured to that master for 14 years, and not be free of legal obligations until age 28.

-The law immediately prohibited the importation of enslaved people into the state and required an annual registration of those already held there.
-But it also protected the property rights of Pennsylvania slaveholders.
-If a slaveholder failed to register enslaved people, they would be confiscated and freed; however, if a slaveholder complied with state law and registered them annually, they would remain enslaved for life.
-Every future child of an enslaved mother would be required to work as an indentured servant to the mother's master until age 28, after which the child would be free.
+The law immediately prohibited the importation of additional enslaved persons into the state, and required the annual registration of those already held there.
+But the law also protected the property rights of Pennsylvania slaveholders.
+If a slaveholder failed to register an enslaved person, that enslaved person could be confiscated by the state and freed.
+However, if a slaveholder complied with state law and registered their enslaved annually, they would remain enslaved for life.
+Every future child of an enslaved mother would be born free, but was required to work as an indentured servant to the mother's master from age 14 to age 28.

-A slaveholder from another state could reside in Pennsylvania with their slaves for up to six months, but if slave-owners kept those enslaved people in Pennsylvania beyond that deadline, the law gave them the power to free themselves.
-Congress, then the only branch of the federal government, was meeting in Philadelphia in 1780, and met there until 1783.
-Significantly, Pennsylvania exempted members of Congress from the Gradual Abolition Act.
+A slaveholder from another state could bring their enslaved into Pennsylvania and hold them in the state for six months, but if that slaveholder held them in the state beyond that deadline, Pennsylvania law gave those enslaved the power to petition for their freedom.
+In 1780, Congress was the only branch of the federal government, and met in Philadelphia.
+Significantly, Pennsylvania exempted slave-holding members of Congress from its 1780 Gradual Abolition Act.